 My two kids occupy a big share of what time I don't spend sleeping or working.
-I'm officially Last Generation, and I love it.
+I'm officially Old Generation, and I love it.
 Further reproduction is off-the-table, given the lack of space, hands and money, in this order.

-Teaching is the job I always wanted; it defines a big part of what I "am", rather than what I "do".
-I believe that children are the future etc etc. On the other hand, it's not the most profitable of jobs.
-So, money comes (slower) and goes (faster), since I'm currently the only provider, because of crisis blah blah.
+Teaching is my life-job; it defines a big part of what I "am", rather than what I "do".
+I believe that children are the future etc etc. On the other hand, it's not the most profitable of jobs, and I'm currently the only breadwinner because of crisis blah blah.
+So, money comes (slower) and goes (faster).